karolzlot/google-serp-django/readme.md

 - validation of form fields
 - better saving of last state of form fields, so user don't need to repeat entering settings
-- change of server in Dockerfile from interanal django server to faster `asgi` server, e.g. `Uvicorn`
+- change of server in Dockerfile from internal django server to faster `asgi` server, e.g. `Uvicorn`
 - choice of google domain and language, currenlty those are hard-coded to Polish version of google
 - handling of cookies and better coping with robot detection